Everything You Always Wanted To Know

-Over the last 18 months, I have spent 75 hours watching and researching everything I could about Sailing Ruby Rose so you don’t have to.
+Over the last 2 and a bit years, I have spent around 75 hours watching and researching everything I could about Sailing Ruby Rose so you don’t have to.

 (Yes, I really am *that* obsessed with Nick and Terysa 😃)